oasys-esrf-kit/OASYS1-XRT/README.md

 # OASYS1-XRT

-This is the official user interface for SHADOW4 (https://github.com/oasys-kit/shadow4).
-It is presented as an OASYS add-on.
+This is the OASYS user interface for XRT (https://xrt.readthedocs.io/).
+It is in development phase.

 ## OASYS1-XRT installation as developper